blackwoole/LUXURIOUS-REDEEMER/LUXURIOUS-REDEEMER/readme.txt

 Formats -> vcc format = ccn:vccexpyearexpmonth:cvv , token format -> token only or email:pass:token or pass:email:token none other than that

 For further info ask response.

+03/18/2028 - Updated and fixed the problem with alienware promo codes